hayderali1/load-cell-sensor/README.md

-# Heatlamp and avian detterance system "Thesis part 1"
+# Heatlamp and Avian detterance system "Thesis part 1"

 # 1-Load-cell-sensor
 This part is done using STM32 Microcontrollers with multiple actuators(heatlamp and a buzzer) and sensors like weight sensor (loadcell).the main object of this project